-How to terminate a lease without a fee penalty (COVID-19 edition)
+How to terminate your lease without a penalty (COVID-19 ed.)

 You waited all your life, sat through decades and decades of school, and finally got to move into your dream apartment in your favorite city, NYC of course.
 Your job is reachable by subway or even by foot, your favorite restaurant is around the corner, and you’re living with your best friends.
 Life is great.
 Then, boom.
 The pandemic hits.
 Life as you knew it drastically changes.
 Your back at home in the suburbs with your parents, locked away under quarantine as your beautiful apartment sits empty.
 Yet, at the end of the month, your landlord asks for your rent.
 You’re stuck.
 But maybe not.
 You may be able to break your lease with little to no penalty fee.
 Here’s how: